 Some of these novels may contain adult language and situations you find uncomfortable.
 Please preview the text before you purchase it.
 If the language or situations offend you, stop reading and select another title.
 No specific title is required for everyone to read!

-ASSIGNMENT: Keep a dialectical journal on this book as you read-I repeat, AS YOU READ.
+ASSIGNMENT: Annotate this book as you read -I repeat, AS YOU READ.
+Then create an analysis of your growing understanding of the novel from your annotations.

 We will also have small group and class discussion on these texts.